cgwire/kitsu/docs/customization-production/README.md

 ![Setting Add Asset](../img/getting-started/setting_asset_add.png)

-## Select specific Status Automation for a production
+## Select Specific Status Automation for a Production

 On the **Navigation Menu**, choose on the drop-down menu the **Setting**.